R. H. Robins

-Robert Henry Robins, FBA (1 July 1921 – 20 April 2000), affectionately known to his close ones as Bobby Robins, was a British linguist.
+Robert Henry Robins, FBA (1 July 1921 – 21 April 2000), affectionately known to his close ones as Bobby Robins, was a British linguist.
 Before his retirement, he spent his entire career at the Department of Phonetics and Linguistics at the School of Oriental and African Studies of the University of London.

 Robin's work in linguistics covered several diverse areas, including Firthian prosodic analysis, endangered languages and the history of linguistic thought.
 He wrote two popular textbooks, General Linguistics: An Introductory Survey (1964) and A Short History of Linguistics (1967).

 Early life and education

 Robins was born in Broadstairs, Kent, on 1 July 1921.
 His father was a medical practitioner.

 In his childhood, Robins studied French, Latin and ancient Greek.
-He won a scholarship to Tonbridge School in 1935 and a scholarship for Classics to New College, Oxford, in 1940.
+He won a scholarship at Tonbridge School in 1935 and a scholarship for Classics to New College, Oxford, in 1940.
 He completed his university studies in 1948 with first class honours in Literae Humaniores (both Mods and Greats).
-During the second world war, a stint where he taught Japanese to Royal Air Force servicemen attracted him to the field of linguistics.
+During the Second World War, a stint where he taught Japanese to Royal Air Force servicemen attracted him to the field of linguistics.
 Robins later obtained a DLit degree from London University in 1968.